How Do I Graduate?

 Congratulations on completing your study!
 After all of your hard work, it's now time for you to graduate and receive your testamur.

 In order to graduate, or be conferred, there are a number of steps that you need to complete.
 Following the steps listed below will ensure your conferral is processed smoothly and you do not face a delay in receiving your testamur.

-Make sure to follow the steps below to apply for conferral and receive your testamur:
+Make sure to follow the steps below to apply for conferral and a presentation event:

 Step 1: apply for the conferral of your award

 In order to be conferred you must apply in Access Adelaide (while applications are open for one of the conferral rounds listed above).
 In some cases, you may receive an automatic application.
 To check for an automatic application, or to submit an application, you need to:

 - Log in to Access Adelaide.